-There are those people that believe cost is not important when it comes to a good piece of steak.
-It is interesting though to see how these two stacks up in terms of cost.
+There are those people that believe the cost is not important when it comes to a good piece of steak.
+It is interesting though to see how this two stack up in terms of cost.
 The costs of each cut are also dependent on the grading which is noted later in this article.

 Why is prime rib so expensive?
 Due to its size, it is more expensive than a ribeye.
 Prime graded prime rib sells for approximately $17 per pound while choice grade averages around $13 per pound.

 The challenge though is prime rib is not always as easily available as you might think.
 We recommend you visit a butcher directly for this type of cut.
 As a rule, supermarkets only carry the smaller pre-cut portions.

 Ribeye is readily available in a wide range of restaurants and can be costly.
 Despite being smaller than prime rib, it’s time-consuming to prepare the smaller ribeye.
 If you’re going to eat out, it’s recommended to enjoy these cuts at a steakhouse as they, in general, have a specialty menu.

 Prime graded ribeye average $16 per pound while choice grade cuts average about $12.
 For select grade cuts, you can expect to pay on average $8.00 per pound.

 How Are These Cuts Graded?